 If there’s a major gap between the score you have and the score you want, investigate why.
 Is there a particular insurer dragging you down with denials?
 A strong proportion of non-paying patients in a given specialty?
 An overlong delay in claims submission and reimbursement?
 Pinpoint the source of your problems, and set an attack plan.

-That plan will differ depending on your issues and your goals for improvement (options include contracting with a collections agency, dropping non-paying patients or payers, switching to a new medical billing service, and so on).
+That plan will differ depending on your issues and your goals for improvement.
 Once you have the basics of improvement covered – by ensuring your front desk staff is on top of co-pays and that your patients understand your payment policies – you can take a more tactical approach.
 Auditing claims, coordinating more closely with payer reps, and tasking staff with follow-ups can help ensure you collect every single dollar owed and that your net collection rate gets as close to 100% as possible.

 ...and if you need help from a medical billing company...